onsi/ginkgo/index.md

 When Ginkgo detects that a passing test suite has a programmatically focused test it causes the suite to exit with a non-zero status code.
 This is to help detect erroneously committed focused tests on CI systems.
 When passed a command-line focus/skip flag Ginkgo exits with status code 0 - if you want to focus tests on your CI system you should explicitly pass in a -focus or -skip flag.

+Nested programmatically focused specs follow a simple rule: if a leaf-node is marked focused, any of its ancestor nodes that are marked focus will be unfocused.
+With this rule, sibling leaf nodes (regardless of relative-depth) that are focused will run regardless of the focus of a shared ancestor; and non-focused siblings will not run regardless of the focus of the shared ancestor or the relative depths of the siblings.
+More simply:

+    FDescribe("outer describe", func() {
+        It("A", func() { ... })
+        It("B", func() { ... })
+    })

+will run both `It`s but

+    FDescribe("outer describe", func() {
+        It("A", func() { ... })
+        FIt("B", func() { ... })
+    })

+will only run `B`.
+This behavior tends to map more closely to what the developer actually intends when iterating on a test suite.

 > The programatic approach and the `--focus=REGEXP`/`--skip=REGEXP` approach are mutually exclusive.
 Using the command line flags will override the programmatic focus.

 > When using the command line flags you can specify one or both of `--focus` and `--skip`.
 If both are specified the constraints will be `AND`ed together.